pyedifice/pyedifice/README.md

 ```

 This will run `app.py` with `RootElement` mounted as the root.
-A separate thread will listen to changes in all Python files in the directory containing `app.py` (recursing into subdirectories),
+A separate thread will listen to changes in all Python files in the directory containing `app.py` (recursing into subdirectories).
-and will reload and trigger a re-render in the main thread.
 You can customize which directory to listen to using the `--dir` flag.

+When a file in your application is changed, the loader will reload all components in that file
+with preserved props (since that state comes from the caller), reset state,
+and trigger a re-render in the main thread.

+Because rendering is abstracted away, it is simple to diff the UI trees and have
+the Edifice renderer figure out what to do using its normal logic.

 ### Element Inspector